telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/convert-project.md

 * Specify which assemblies your project would use.
 When selecting a UI for WinForms assembly all dependent controls are selected automatically and vice-versa.

->GET LATEST button is available only when there is a newer version released on our web site.
+>note GET LATEST button is available only when there is a newer version released on our web site.
+>
 > If you prefer the Telerik assemblies to be copied into your solution folder, the __Copy referenced assemblies to solution and source control__ option could be selected only into the [Visual Studio Extensions Options](%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/options).

 Through the Convert Project Wizard’s second page you can: